Talent-DAO/JoDW-Backend/README.md

-# TDAO-API
+# JODW-API
-Backend API for JDW
+> Backend API for Journal of Decentralized Work